zacharycohn/acqstack-journeymap/_pages/internal-clients/intake.md

 Unknown.

 ### What happens in this stage?
-Someone tells the TTS Acquisitions Director or Deputy Director they need something in person, over email, or slack in a DM, in #acquisition, or somewhere else.
+Someone tells the [Director of TTS Acquisitions]({{ site.baseurl }}/shared-data/tts-acq-director) or [Deputy Director of TTS Acquisitions]({{ site.baseurl }}/shared-data/tts-acq-dep-director) they need something in person, over email, or slack in a DM, in #acquisition, or somewhere else.
 There is no standard place or way to request assistance at this time. #acq-wg-inception is working on improving this.

 Things can come up in a number of ways:
 - Surprise fires, such as a contract expired without those using it realizing it was going to.